 Praising, sing out when you’ve blessings to spare;

 Sorrowing, cry out from the depths of despair;

 Life can be carefree or too much to bear;

-Mourning or laughing, the psalmist speaks your prayer.
+Mourning or laughing, a psalm speaks your prayer.

 Still yourself: can you hear the beating of God’s heart?

 Learning to press life’s pause button is a vital art,

 As when Martha’s sister chose the better part.

 Songs of Praise